Metamorphic Coverage: Evaluation

-\emph{Challenges of measuring mutation scores.} Measuring mutation scores for real-world metamorphic testing methods faces practical issues. \hirgenoptimization and \sae had a high false alarm rate, incurring a 100\% mutation score, which was meaningless, so we ignored their mutation scores. \hirgenoptimization detects bugs by checking consistencies before and after optimizations.
+\emph{Challenges of measuring mutation scores.} Measuring mutation scores for real-world metamorphic testing methods faces practical issues. \hirgenoptimization and \sae had a high false alarm rate, incurring a 100\% mutation score, which was meaningless, so we ignored their mutation scores.
+Of the 20 (method, program) configurations, 17 are not affected by this high false alarm rate. \hirgenoptimization detects bugs by checking consistencies before and after optimizations.
 However, some optimization strategies are incompatible with specific models, and incur errors violating the metamorphic relation.
 We reported the false alarm issue to the authors of \hirgen, and they confirmed our findings. \sae examines whether a pair of test inputs are satisfied or unsatisfied at the same time, while we observed that executing the second test input may return multiple results, instead of one.
 We raised GitHub issues to ask the authors of \sae, but have not received any response as of the time of writing this paper.
 For \yinyangsat and \yinyangunsat on Z3 and CVC4, the mutation score is around 0.01\%.
 The reason is that \yinyang validates the results only when the first test inputs return the same SAT or UNSAT results.
 A random mutation can easily cause either input to become invalid or both inputs to return inconsistent results, and \yinyang does not work for such mutated programs.

 \emph{Sensitivity.} To quantify the sensitivity of various metrics, we evaluated the \emph{Coefficient of Variation} (CV) for \autoref{tab:cov}.
 CV~\cite{abdi2010coefficient} measures the variability of data independently of the absolute numbers and is defined as the ratio of the standard deviation $\sigma$ to the mean $\mu$, $CV={\frac {\sigma }{\mu }}$.
 If a metric has a higher value of CV, it is more sensitive than other metrics to distinguish the quality of test suites.